francopasut/academic/content/en/post/vim-vimtex-surround/index.md

 | Create Surrounding Environment | `ys(object)e` |
 |                                |               |

-Obviously, you need to insert the usual motion markers or text objetcs: for example:
+Obviously, you need to insert the usual motion markers or text objects: for example:

 - `yswe center` to surround a word by the *center* environment,